UMich-Mind-Lab/singularity-neurotools/README.md

 ## Description

 This repository hosts container definition files for containers used in MiND lab processing pipelines.
-Currently, the following software would be installed in the following containers:
+Details on each container are available below.

 ### Neurotools.def